 Through years of experience in long term care planning, we have discovered highly effective ways for professionals assisting veterans & their families to be successful.

-Our Veterans Benefits Consultant's Package offers essential training, marketing solutions, & business strategies for attorneys, financial practitioners, care managers, home care providers and facilities to:
+This Support for Those Who Help Veterans offers essential training, marketing solutions, & business strategies for attorneys, financial practitioners, care providers and facilities to:

 (1) attract new clients or residents, (2) enter new markets (i.e. the veterans market), (3) prepare for the accredited agent’s examination with VA, and (4) provide critical help to those who are in need of & vitally interested in veterans benefits.

-Furthermore, our package offers extensive guidance on what we believe constitutes a compliant veterans benefits consulting practice.
+Furthermore, this support offers extensive guidance on what we believe constitutes a compliant practice.